roping path

 At one time there was a continuous footpath from Yeovil to Yeovil Marsh and eventually to Ilchester by ancient footpaths and lanes.
 It started at Kingston at Red Lion Lane, continued along Roping Path to Mudford Road.
 It then crossed the road and entered a large field called Green Cross.
 As it continued across Green Cross, the footpath became known as Hillon Path and is referred to in the Terrier of 1589.

 Roping Path, between Higher Kingston and Sparrow Lane (now Sparrow Road), had been the site of an 18th century rope and twine works mentioned in the Terrier of 1743 as 'Ropeing Field and Yard'.
-Roping Field was a large common field - a sub-field of the great Medieval Middle Field of Kingston Manor.
+Roping Field was a large common field - a sub-field of the great medieval Middle Field of Kingston Manor.
 John Tatchell owned a rope factory in Higher Kingston in the early 19th century which may have been this factory.
 In 1848, after Thomas Neal's rope factory in Reckleford was destroyed by fire, Tatchell took over Neal's company and moved his production from Higher Kingston to Wellington Street.

 Roping Path appears on Watt’s map of 1831, named as Roping Lane, as an extension of Red Lion Lane carrying to the north of Higher Kingston.
 It crossed Sparrow Lane, but even in 1901 noted as just a footpath, continuing northwards, running behind Green Quarry and finally joining Mudford Road.